 Yes.
 Our AI handles extensive damage including heavy scratching, tears, water damage, and severe fading.
 Very badly damaged photos may benefit from restoring first, then using face restoration and colorization as separate steps.

-You get 3 free restorations with no signup required.
-After that, credit packs start at $4.99 for 10 credits (about $0.50 per photo).
+Credit packs start at $4.99 for 10 credits (about $0.50 per photo).
 Each restoration uses 1 credit, and credits never expire.

 Yes.
 Always restore damage first, then colorize.
 Restoring first removes scratches, stains, and fading so the colorization AI has clean source material to work with.
 Each step uses 1 credit.